Skip to main content

 ~80 km (50 mi.)

-Your Hops & Harvest Road Trip begins in the urban heart of the Saint John River Valley: the City of Fredericton.
-Here, you’ll relax with locals over a craft beer in a lively microbrewery, dive into rich history on display throughout the city, catch a show at a local gallery, and enjoy nature up and down the river.
+Your Hops & Harvest Road Trip begins in the urban heart of the Saint John River Valley: the Fredericton Capital Region.
+Here, you’ll relax with locals over a pint on a lively patio, dive into rich history on display throughout the city, catch a show at a local gallery, and enjoy fall colours up and down the river.

 If you’re in the city on a Saturday morning, fuel up for your adventures just like the locals do - at the beloved Fredericton Boyce Farmers Market, a city staple in the heart of downtown.
 It’s recognized as one of Canada’s best farmers markets, and for good reason with its lively atmosphere and overflowing stalls of local goods.
-If you can’t make it to the market, not to worry.
-Fredericton’s got a great restaurant scene and strolling around the downtown core will provide you with plenty of options for a bite and a beverage.
+In the fall, cooler days and cozy meals go hand in hand, especially when exploring Fredericton’s diverse culinary scene.
+Strolling around the downtown core will provide you with plenty of options for a bite and a beverage.

 Boyce Farmers Market, Fredericton Fall